Introduction to Components

 Now that we have made some buttercream, let's use some of it in another product.

 Create a new Product called "Buttercream Cake."
-Add the buttercream material and a couple of other regular materials to the recipe and then save.
+Add the buttercream component and a couple of other regular materials to the recipe and then save.
 Looking at the recipe list on the cake product's page, you should be able to see that the proportioned materials AND labor costs for the buttercream are displayed and tallied as part of your total manufacturing cost.

-Finally, adding a Manufacture for your Buttercream Cake will decrease your stock on hand of the component material in exactly the same way as all other materials used in the recipe.
+Finally, adding a Manufacture for your Buttercream Cake will decrease your stock on hand of the component in exactly the same way as all other materials used in the recipe.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.